Sweet Potato Avocado Yaki Onigiri (Rice Balls)

 Cook the Sweet Potato

-• Add the diced sweet potato to a skillet, with enough water to cover the base.
+• Add the diced sweet potato to a skillet over medium heat, with enough water to cover the base.

 • Allow the potato to cook, partially covered with a lid, for about 15-20 minutes, stirring occasionally.
 The pieces should be easily pierced with a fork.
 If the water starts to dry up, add a bit more (just enough to coat the base of the pan, so the potatoes don't burn).
-Once it's done, remove from the heat and set it aside.
-Once this is done, stir in the tamari mixture, the tamari, ginger, maple syrup, sesame oil, avocado and cucumber.
+Once it's done, drain any extra liquid, remove from the heat and set it aside.

 • In the meantime, you can move onto the next step.